top of page

-After a short stop in Vík we will make surprise stop before reaching Hrífunes, where we will spend the night.
+After a short stop in Vík we will make surprise stop before reaching your accommodation, where we will spend the night.

-The three course local dinner at Hrífunes is known to be one best on the island.
+The three course local dinner at the local accommodation.
 Its also the perfect place for possible northern light sightings.

 Duration 8-10 hours.